 - Tracking foetal positioning and encouraging the baby to settle in the right position.

 - Performing exercises which flex and widen the pelvis.

 - Choosing mid-wives or doctors who encourage undisturbed birth.

 - Evaluating risk factors and proper management of risk factors in a mother can also help prevent maternal complications related to shoulder dystocia.

 No special measures are required after the infant is born with a natural birth after shoulder dystocia.
-But if any chances of brachial plexus injury are noticed, it requires special monitoring in the neonatal section.
+But, if signs of brachial plexus injury are noticed, it requires special monitoring in the neonatal section.

-The mother may undergo severe trauma due to the physical damage that she underwent during delivery, especially severe haemorrhage.
-Other emotional agonies including shock, guilt, depression, or even anger.
+The mother may undergo severe trauma due to the physical damage that she underwent during delivery, especially severe haemorrhage, and other emotional agonies, including shock, guilt, depression, or even anger.

-The HELPERR manoeuver is widely established and performed to treat shoulder dystocia and associated complications.
+The HELPERR manoeuvre is widely established and performed to treat shoulder dystocia and associated complications.
 When all these techniques fail, last resort techniques are established to prevent foetal death.
-The internal rotation manoeuvers help in manipulating the foetus, to escape the slumped shoulders of the foetus, and incline the foetus at such an angle that promotes a smooth vaginal delivery.
+The internal rotation manoeuvre help in manipulating the foetus, to escape the slumped shoulders of the foetus, and incline the foetus at such an angle that promotes a smooth vaginal delivery.

 Consequently, with time and by application of these modern methods, the foetal death rate has declined.
-However, the complete elimination of infant complications like brachial plexus injury, Erb’s palsy, and other injuries is still tricky.
-Many researchers are conducting quality research initiatives to study preventive measures which can combat this problem and complications associated with it.
+However, it is still tricky to completely eliminate infant complications like brachial plexus injury, Erb’s palsy, etc. Many researchers are conducting studies to combat this problem and complications associated with it.

 Also Read: Back Labour – Reasons, Symptoms & Treatment